 Benjamin Banneker: 6 Major Achievements

 Benjamin Banneker (1731 – 1806) was an African-American self-educated scientist, astronomer and author who is most renowned for his almanac on astronomical calculations and tidal information.
-Considering the fact that he grew up in a colonial America, a time when majority of African Americans were enslaved, Benjamin Banneker was seen as a shining example of the lofty heights African Americans could attain when born free.
+Considering the fact that he grew up in colonial America, a time when majority of African Americans were enslaved, Benjamin Banneker was seen as a shining example of the lofty heights African Americans could attain when born free.

 In addition to being a renowned scientist, Benjamin Banneker was a respected abolitionist.
 He famously wrote a letter to then secretary of state Thomas Jefferson, calling on the future president to consider ending slavery in the United States.